Keeping it Transparent

 When it comes to health care, the federal government sees transparency as an important thing.
 However, because of contractual obligations, insurers like Blue Cross Blue Shield of Michigan have not been able to accomplish transparency goals on their own.
 Now there are transparency requirements that allow health plans to provide more information regarding costs.
 These two different sets of regulations that will go into effect for health plans over the next year.

-Blue Cross Blue Shield of Michigan and Blue Care Network plan to publish this information monthly on bcbsm.com.
-We are currently looking at the legislation to make sure that we’re following all the necessary requirements and watching for additional guidance from the government that should be coming out later this year.
+Blue Cross Blue Shield of Michigan and Blue Care Network plan to publish these files monthly on bcbsm.com.
+We are currently reviewing the legislation and related regulatory guidance to make sure that we’re following all the necessary requirements and watching for additional guidance from the government that should be coming out later this year.

-The CAA was signed into law in December of 2020 and it contained some member cost transparency measures that are meant to provide additional insight into member cost sharing and overall cost of care for individual and group market coverage (including self-funded plans).
-Changes for Jan.
-1, 2022 include:
+The CAA was signed into law in December of 2020, and it contained some member cost transparency measures that are meant to provide additional insight into member cost sharing and overall cost of care for individual and group market coverage (including self-funded plans).

-- Price comparison tool: Issuers must offer a price comparison tool that allows members to compare patient-specific cost-sharing information for in-network services.
+• Price comparison tool: Issuers must offer a price comparison tool that allows members to compare patient-specific cost-sharing information for in-network services.
+Guidance received in August 2021 acknowledged issuers may have alignment with the timelines and requirements with the final Payer Transparency rule.
+BCBSM expects additional guidance and prescription sometime mid-2022.

 When it comes to health care coverage, federal and state regulations are always changing the landscape.
 Part of our commitment to our employer groups is to keep you informed of these changes and what it means for your business.
 We’ll continue to publish this information here and if you have any questions, you can also reach out to your sales representative.